Analysis | Guess what? There (still) wasn’t any significant fraud in the 2020 presidential election.

 Yeah, imagine how embarrassing it would be to be wrong about the extent of fraud in the 2020 presidential election.

 Those 473 votes tallied by the Associated Press was the result of queries sent to county officials in six states, all won by Joe Biden.
 That figure includes 98 votes in Nevada, the upper end of a range of possible dubious ballots in that state, so the actual figure is even lower.
 Most of the cases involve potential double voting, of the sort that led to criminal charges in Florida on Tuesday.
-The accused individuals in those cases were registered Republicans, a reminder that even on the rare occasions that fraud occurs, it’s not necessarily done to benefit Biden.
+The accused individuals in those cases were registered Republicans, a reminder that even on the rare occasions that fraud occurs, it’s not necessarily done to benefit Joe Biden.

 Even if every one of those 473 cases was an actual example of fraud, it’s out of a total of 25.6 million cast ballots.
 In other words, if you began counting votes a minute after midnight on New Year’s Day, you wouldn’t encounter a fraudulent vote on average until a bit before 2 p.m. on Feb.
 7. In Michigan, it would take until the evening of March 10.
-If you picked a ballot at random out of all of those cast, you’d have a 1-in-54,000 chance of picking one of the disputed ones.
+If you picked a ballot at random out of all of those cast, you’d have a 1 in 54,000 chance of picking one of the disputed ones.
 Should that happen, be careful walking home: The odds of being run over by a car are better than that.

 We can present the scale visually.
 Below, the large gray squares represent the total ballots cast in a state.
 The lighter squares are the number of ballots that constituted Biden’s margin of victory.
 The red squares — which I assure you are there — represent the ballots that were flagged in AP’s analysis.